matteomandrile/matteomandrile.github.io/_posts/2016-01-01-beach-house.md

 ![Beach House exterior4](/assets/img/projects/2016-int-it-bh/2016-int-it-bh-ext4.svg "Beach House exterior4")

+ The load-bearing structure is composed of local stone blocks, including sandstone and trachyte.
+A wooden framework, comprising ridge beams and secondary beams, supports the Portuguese tile roof.
+New internal walls will be constructed using aerated concrete blocks (gasbeton).
+The mezzanine floor structure will consist of metal components, including HEB100 uprights, IPE160 beams, UPN160, and UPN180 profiles.

 ![Beach House exploded](/assets/img/projects/2016-int-it-bh/2016-int-it-bh-exp.svg "Beach House exploded")

 ## Floorplans
+The changes to the internal layout are designed to respect the building's original spatial characteristics, ensuring a cohesive flow of the spaces.
+This approach maximizes the use of the available surface area and height.

 ![Beach House ground floor plan](/assets/img/projects/2016-int-it-bh/2016-int-it-bh-pln1.svg "Beach House ground floor plan")

 ![Beach House second floor plan](/assets/img/projects/2016-int-it-bh/2016-int-it-bh-pln2.svg "Beach House second floor plan")